azat-co/practicalnode/chapter4/chapter4.md

 ![alt](media/image4.png)

+Phew.
+Next is the actual blog posts (a.k.a. article).

 ***Figure 4-4.** The home page*

 ## article.pug

-The individual article page (Figure 4-5) is relatively unsophisticated because most of the elements are abstracted into `layout.pug`:
+The individual article page (Figure 4-5) is relatively unsophisticated because most of the elements are abstracted into `layout.pug`.
+We only have `extends` and then overwrite the `content` block without article title (h1 heading) and article's text (p for paragraph).

 ```pug
 extends layout